-41 Removal of revenues, profits and investment
+Removal of revenues, profits and investment

-Are there any controls or laws that restrict removal of revenues, profits or investments from your jurisdiction?
+41 Are there any controls or laws that restrict removal of revenues, profits or investments from your jurisdiction?

-Although there are no restrictions per se on the removal of profits or revenues from New Zealand, there are prohibitions under New Zealand law against, for example, transferring funds out of the jurisdiction in order to defraud creditors.
+Although there are no restrictions per se on the removal of profits or revenues from New Zealand, there are prohibitions under New Zealand law against, for example, transferring funds out of the jurisdiction to defraud creditors.

 There are certain reporting requirements with respect to transferring funds exceeding the monetary threshold of NZ\$10,000 out of New Zealand.
-In addition, if a person or company is electronically sending more than NZ\$1,000 overseas, their bank is required to ask specific questions regarding the transfer.
+In addition, if a person or company is electronically sending more than NZ\$1,000 overseas, reporting entities must submit prescribed transaction reports to the Financial Intelligence Unit of the New Zealand Police.